Best of Vietnam & Cambodia Trip Notes

 Sleep on board a traditional-style boat and set sail through hundreds of limestone islands that rise dramatically from the emerald waters of the bay.

-Located in Sam Mountain near Ba Chua Su Temple, Victoria Nui Sam Lodge is a perfect starting point from which to explore Chau Doc.
-The mountain lodge has an outdoor swimming pool.
+Located next to the Bassac River, Victoria Hotel is a perfect starting point from which to explore Chau Doc.
+The hotel has an outdoor swimming pool & SPA Center.

-Located in Can Tho, West Hotel offers elegant and stylish accommodations with spectacular pool views.
-The hotel is just 100 yards from Ninh Kieu Pier and 350 yards from Can Tho Museum.
+Located in Can Tho, TTC Hotel Premium Can Tho offers elegant and stylish accommodations with spectacular river views.
+The hotel is just 5 minutes walk from Ninh Kieu Pier and Can Tho Museum.

 Set across the river from Downtown, this relaxed hotel features an outdoor swimming pool, an in-house restaurant, and sensational views over the Sangker River.